Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Detector response simulation

 \subsection{Detector response}

-In this work, we use a PMT's photo cathode coverage rate of 66\% and a quantum efficiency of about 30\% in the range of visible photons.
-So we can collect 20\% of the produced photons to reconstruct the energy and direction of the incident particle.
+In this work, we use a PMT's photocathode coverage rate of 50\% and a quantum efficiency of about 30\% for visible photons (350 nm to 800 nm).
+So we can collect 15\% of the produced photons to reconstruct the energy and direction of the incident particle.
 We choose the photons produced in the first 2 ns, which are expected to be Cherenkov photons mostly, to reconstruct the direction of the primary electron, $\vec{r}_{\rm rec}$, as shown in Eq.~\ref{equ:DirectionReconstruction}

-in which the $\vec{r}_i$ stands for the direction of the $i$-th photon.
+in which the $\vec{r}_i$ stands for the direction of the $i$-th photon, and $N_p$ represents the total number of selected photons.

-For typical 1 MeV electrons, the cosine of the angle between the reconstruction direction and the true direction is shown in Fig.~\ref{fig:AngularResponse1D}.

-With the simulation and the reconstruction, the angular response of the detector as a function of the kinetic energy of the incident electrons is shown in Fig.~\ref{fig:AngularResponse2D}.
+The cosine of the angle between the reconstructed direction and the true recoil electron direction is measured.
+The distributions for 1, 2, and 3 MeV are plotted in Fig.~\ref{fig:AngularResponse}.
+The $1\sigma$ angular resolution (defined as the range enclosing 68\% of events) is plotted as a function of the kinetic energy of recoil electrons in Fig.~\ref{fig:AngularResolution}.

+In the previous study~\cite{Wang_2020}, the number of protons of carbon was set to 12 in the Geant4 simulation, resulting in a much worse electron direction resolution than in reality.
+The $1\sigma$ angular resolution is 40 degrees, which was 55 degrees for a 1 MeV electron.

+The particle identification capability of Cherenkov liquid scintillators has been preliminarily studied in previous work~\cite{Luo_2023}.
+In the present study, we adopt a relatively optimistic estimation: we assume that all $\alpha$-type radioactive background events can be rejected with negligible loss of the signal efficiency.